voxpupuli/puppet-cassandra/REFERENCE.md

 ### <a name="cassandra--schema"></a>`cassandra::schema`

 A class to maintain the database schema.

-Please note that cqlsh expects Python 2.7 to be installed.
-This may be a problem of older distributions (CentOS 6 for example).
+* **Note** cqlsh expects Python 2.7.
+This may be a problem on older distributions (CentOS 6 for example).

 #### Parameters